minhnhatzc/marketplace_nft_bsc/README.md

 #### Sell NFT

-Users can sell their NFT by specifying its price (in MATIC).
+Users can sell their NFT by specifying its price (in BNB).
 If someone fulfills this offer, then the NFT and it's ownership is transferred to the new owner.

 ### Connect to Mumbai Testnet